-Bounds has written extensively & produced a wide-range of video content about home improvement and housing for The Wall Street Journal.
+Prior to her video leadership, Bounds held a variety of content roles as editor and writer for WSJ.
+She helped develop the popular Personal Journal section and pioneered and produced a popular home improvement column called "About the House."
 These assignments often found her wielding a chainsaw, weed-whacker or maul while reporting.
-Bounds coverage, including her first-person column“About the House,” can be found at the Web site Pure Shelter.
-She served as WSJ’s small business editor and columnist from 2004 to 2008 and as a WSJ reporter has chronicled the rise and fall of companies in many industries including consumer products, fashion, travel, retail, marketing and media.
+She served as WSJ’s small business editor and columnist from 2004 to 2008 and as a WSJ reporter chronicled trajectories of companies in many industries including consumer products, fashion, travel, retail, marketing and media.

-Over the past decade, Bounds served as a regular on-air contributor to ABC News, including its "Good Morning America," for general consumer economic issues.
+Over the past decade, Bounds served as a regular on-air contributor to ABC News, including its "Good Morning America" show, for general consumer economic issues.
 She also appeared weekly on CNBC to discuss entrepreneurship and has been a guest on The Weather Channel, CNN, MSNBC, DIY Network and Fox News.

-She is a speaker and moderator of panels on environmental issues, entrepreneurship and the arts, presenting at venues such as Lincoln Center, the Audubon Society, the Samuel Dorsky Museum of Art, and investment banking firm David N. Deutsch & Co.'s executive roundtable.
+She is a speaker and moderator of panels on environmental issues, entrepreneurship and the arts, presenting at venues such as Lincoln Center, the Audubon Society and the Samuel Dorsky Museum of Art.

-In 2010, Bounds was awarded the Next Generation Leadership Award from the North Carolina Halls of Fame, which recognizes individuals representing leadership in their fields.
+In 2015, Bounds was executive producer on a short-form documentary called "A Beautiful Death" - part of a Consumer Reports multimedia package that was a finalist for a National Magazine Award.
+In 2010, she was awarded the Next Generation Leadership Award from the North Carolina Halls of Fame, which recognizes individuals representing leadership in their fields.
 Her first-person essay "Amid the Ashes, Baby Carriages, Shoes, Family Photos," which she co-authored with Kathryn Kranhold, won the 2002 Front Page Award for September 11th commentary from the Newswomen’s Club of New York.

 Bounds is a native of North Carolina and graduate of the University of North Carolina at Chapel Hill, where she currently is a member of the Board of Advisors for the UNC-Chapel Hill School of Journalism and Mass Communication.
+Bounds also serves as a director for the UNC General Alumni Association.
 She served on the university's Board of Visitors from 2005 to 2009.

-Bounds lives in the Hudson River Valley and is an executive officer of the board of trustees for the Putnam History Museum.
-She is also a member of the advisory board for the Constitution Marsh Audubon Center & Sanctuary.
+Bounds lives in the Hudson River Valley and is a member of the advisory board for the Constitution Marsh Audubon Center & Sanctuary.